Shopping

 (Image credit: Ooni)

 The best pizza oven will guarantee the tastiest slice this side of Italy.
-Simulating the smoky flavors of a traditional stone oven, the best pizza ovens help you to make restaurant-quality pizza in your backyard.
-Not only that, but you can use them to roast meats and vegetables, and even bake desserts.
+Simulating the smoky flavors of a traditional stone oven, the best pizza ovens help you make restaurant-quality pizza recipes in your own backyard.
+Not only that, but you can use them to roast meats and vegetables and even bake desserts.
 But with so much on the market, it's easy to feel spoiled for choice.

 As a professional product tester, I've had hands-on experience with all the best garden gear, and I think a good pizza oven could give the best grills a run for their money.
 I've tested twenty models from Ooni, Gozney, and Breville, and I've found the best pizza ovens to suit every garden and budget.

 To help you compare and contrast, I've assessed each pizza oven against the same criteria: cook time, ease of assembly, price, and the all-important taste test.
-Our team - including a former pizza cook - tests every oven on cheese pizzas, pepperoni pizzas, calzones, meat and vegetable dishes, flatbreads, and even desserts to see how well it can cope with different styles of pizza and other meals.
-We record how long it takes each oven to reach cooking temperature and measure how long it takes each oven to cook each type of pizza.
+Our team – including a former pizza cook – tests every oven on cheese pizzas, pepperoni pizzas, calzones, meat and vegetable dishes, flatbreads and even desserts to see how well they stand up to scrutiny.
+We recorded how long it took each oven to reach cooking temperature and measured how quickly each oven could cook each type of pizza.

-Dozens of pizzas later, I've found the best pizza ovens in the world.
-The best pizza oven you can buy is the new Ooni Karu 2 Pro.
-I tested it a week ago on six pizzas, gluten-free flour, a calzone, a flatbread, chicken thighs, and even a brownie, and it knocked our previous #1 pick off the top spot.
-It has a large capacity in the same-sized body, a sleeker digital thermometer, and makes a better pizza.
+Dozens of pizzas later, I've found the best pizza oven in the world: the new Ooni Karu 2 Pro.
+I tested it a few weeks ago on six pizzas, gluten-free flour, a calzone, a flatbread, chicken thighs, and even a brownie, and it knocked our previous #1 pick off the top spot.
+It has a large capacity in the same-sized body, a sleeker digital thermometer and, most importantly, makes a better pizza.

-Below, you'll find a summary of each pizza oven, and a rundown on the benefits and drawbacks of each model.
-You can click 'read more below' to jump down to detailed reviews and specifications and learn more about these ovens.
+Below, you'll find the headlines on the best pizza ovens of 2025.
+You can click 'read more below' to see detailed reviews and specifications.

 The quick list